-How Celebree Learning Centers Can Help
+How Celebree School Can Help

 At Celebree Learning Centers, our dedicated educators are excited to create partnerships with the parents of the children we serve.
 We believe that a teamwork-oriented approach is the best way to create lasting and impactful solutions, and help shape children for the better.
 Our programs are an enriching, educational and fun environment for children of all ages.
-If you are interested in learning more about your local Celebree Learning Center, contact us today or schedule a tour!
+If you are interested in learning more about your local Celebree School, contact us today or schedule a tour!